viktorbobinski/viktorbobinski.github.io/_posts/2022-04-27-smart-notes.md

 And below the code.

-Everything is stored in `Swing` components.
+Every part of the UI is a `Swing` component.
 A scroll pane and button is added.
-The button gets the index from the `scrollPane` list.
-This index is used to get the actual `String` from the notes list.
+Once the button is pressed the index from the `scrollPane` list is returned.
+This index is used to get the actual `String text` from the notes list.

 {% highlight ruby %}
 panel.add(scrollPane);